Variational Image Feature Extraction for the Event Horizon Telescope: Variational Image Domain Analysis

-To model a source of compact flux we include an asymmetric Gaussian filter.
-The parameters of the Gaussian filter are: \begin{enumerate} \item The size, $\sigma = \sqrt{\sigma_a\sigma_b}$, where $\sigma^2_{a,b}$ are the variances in the principal directions of the Gaussian. \item The asymmetry, $\tau = 1-\sigma_b/\sigma_a$, measures the asymmetry of the Gaussian and we assume $\sigma_a>\sigma_b$. \item $\xi$, rotation angle (relative to the Gaussian center) of the principal axes measured east of north. \item $x_0,\, y_0$, the center of the Gaussian. \end{enumerate}
+To model a source of compact flux we include an asymmetric Gaussian template.
+The parameters of the Gaussian template are: \begin{enumerate} \item The size, $\sigma = \sqrt{\sigma_a\sigma_b}$, where $\sigma^2_{a,b}$ are the variances in the principal directions of the Gaussian. \item The ellipticity, $\tau = 1-\sigma_b/\sigma_a$, measures the ellipticity of the Gaussian and we assume $\sigma_a>\sigma_b$. \item $\xi$, rotation angle (relative to the Gaussian center) of the principal axes measured east of north. \item $x_0,\, y_0$, the center of the Gaussian. \end{enumerate}